All applications will be considered on an individual basis.

 Months of entry

-The MSc Financial Planning and Business Management has been developed to offer thought leaders in the financial planning sector the opportunity to contribute to the broader development of the profession through study of financial planning concepts, theories and models, and engagement in applied research.
-You will work with like-minded individuals and be supported by academic staff, with expertise in the financial planning area, throughout the research process, culminating in submission of a dissertation.
+This part-time, professionally-focused course has been developed to offer thought-leaders in the financial planning sector the opportunity to contribute to the development of the Financial Planning profession.
+You will study financial planning concepts, critically examine theories and models, and engage in applied research.

-- This programme is delivered by academics with an appreciation of the issues being addressed by financial planning communities and research expertise that is underpinned by academic study, professional qualifications and several years' experience of supervising and supporting individuals with little or no previous experience of the rigours of academic research.
+You will be supported by staff with an appreciation of the issues being addressed by financial planning communities, with research expertise underpinned by academic study, professional qualifications, and several years of experience in supervising and supporting individuals with little or no previous experience of the rigours of academic research.

 Information for international students

 Please see www.mmu.ac.uk/international for more information.

 Fees and funding

 Please check the latest Postgraduate prospectus for information on the tuition fees for each course.
 For further information on potential sources of funding for postgraduate students, visit www.mmu.ac.uk/study/postgraduate.